 2. Fubo: A sports streaming newcomer

 Also referred to as fuboTV, Fubo launched in Canada in 2022, making it the newest sports streaming platform available.
-Subscribers can access much more than sports content – there are 220 live channels available for Premium users, including CBC, HGTV, and Treehouse.
+Subscribers can access much more than sports content – there are 335 live channels available for Deluxe users, including CBC, Bravo, and True Crime.

 Especially for a relative newcomer to the sports streaming scene, Fubo offers an impressive lineup of league coverage.
 Along with other content, a subscription to the sports tier will provide access to these soccer leagues: